ora0600/confluent_protobuf_playground/QandA.md

+# Questions

+Here you will questions around schema management.
+This list is not complete.

 # What is best method for protobuf?

-Note that best practice for Protobuf is to use BACKWARD_TRANSITIVE, as adding new message types is not forward compatible.
+Note that best practice for Protobuf is according to the documentation to use BACKWARD_TRANSITIVE, as adding new message types is not forward compatible.
 See [Docu](https://docs.confluent.io/platform/current/schema-registry/fundamentals/schema-evolution.html#:~:text=Note%20that%20best%20practice%20for,types%20is%20not%20forward%20compatible.)

 # Customer want to use protobuf as event schema format.
 They want to use mode FULL for schema evolution.
 Are there any problem for old consumer to not run into serialisation issues?